Barrett Astin

-Barrett Astin (born October 22, 1991) is a former American professional baseball pitcher.
-He played in Major League Baseball (MLB) for 1 season for the Cincinnati Reds.
+Barrett Astin (born October 22, 1991) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds.

 Career

 Amateur

-Astin attended Forrest City High School in Forrest City, Arkansas and played college baseball at the University of Arkansas.
+Astin attended Forrest City High School in Forrest City, Arkansas, and played college baseball at the University of Arkansas.
 In 2011 and 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Milwaukee Brewers

-He was drafted by the Milwaukee Brewers in the third round of the 2013 Major League Baseball Draft and signed.
+Astin was drafted by the Milwaukee Brewers in the third round, with the 90th overall selection, of the 2013 Major League Baseball draft and signed.